A lefse griddle is a very large, flat, round cooking surface designed specially for baking the Norwegian flat bread called “lefse.”

-The griddles are generally about 16 inches (40 cm) wide.
+The griddles are generally about 40 cm (16 inches) wide.

-Lefse Griddles used to all be stove top (or hearth top) ones, of course, but electric ones are more common now.
-Electric ones will have either aluminum, or non-stick surfaces, and be on short legs, and have wooden handles and a thermostat controller.
+Lefse griddles used to all be stove top ones (or before that, designed for use in hearths) but electric ones are more common now.
+Electric ones will have either aluminum, or non-stick surfaces, and be on short legs, with wooden handles and a thermostat controller.

 A large griddle, an electric frying pan, or a big cast iron frying pan.